rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Okay, so, thank you!
 Let's continue specifically with regex items. the next one is actually Dan and Brian which is property escapes.

-CP: Excuse me, does this mean we'll get to Ecma 402 segmenter after lunch?
+CP: Excuse me, does this mean we'll get to ECMA-402 segmenter after lunch?

 AWB: Let's do it now since you are here.

-CP: This is the ECMA 402 Proposals.
+CP: This is the ECMA-402 Proposals.

 #### Conclusion/Resolution

-No specific conclusion, let's review the current proposals for ECMA402.
+No specific conclusion, let's review the current proposals for ECMA-402.

-## 10.i.f ECMA402 Presentation of the three formatters for stage 2
+## 10.i.f ECMA-402 Presentation of the three formatters for stage 2

 (Zibi Braniecki)